-I Go For That - Edythe Wright, vocal

-Commercial

-Let That Be A Lesson To You - the Pied Pipers. vocal

-Muskrat Ramble ("A Milestone in Jazz")

-It's Easy To Blame The Weather - Jack Leonard, vocal

-Could Be (Clambake Seven) - Edythe Wright.
-Jack Leonard, Skeets Herfurt and Tommy Dorsey, vocal

-Blue Moon - Jack Leonard and the band, vocal; Paul Weston arrangement

-Comin' Thru The Rye - The Pied Pipers and "Mr. Floy"

-Comedy Skit - Tommy Dorsey.
-Skeets Herfurt and Carmen Mastren

-Beale Street Blues - Deane Kincaide arrangement

-Commercial, I'm Gettin' Sentimental Over You - closing theme
+I'm Gettin' Sentimental Over You - opening theme Two Cigarettes In The Dark I Go For That - Edythe Wright, vocal Commercial Let That Be A Lesson To You - the Pied Pipers. vocal Muskrat Ramble ("A Milestone in Jazz") It's Easy To Blame The Weather - Jack Leonard, vocal Could Be (Clambake Seven) - Edythe Wright.
+Jack Leonard, Skeets Herfurt and Tommy Dorsey, vocal Blue Moon - Jack Leonard and the band, vocal; Paul Weston arrangement Comin' Thru The Rye - The Pied Pipers and "Mr. Floy" Comedy Skit - Tommy Dorsey.
+Skeets Herfurt and Carmen Mastren Beale Street Blues - Deane Kincaide arrangement Commercial, I'm Gettin' Sentimental Over You - closing theme